onanypoint/advent-of-code/README.md

 **Add a new year (or notebooks)**

-1. Navigate in Jupyter to `notebooks/`
+1. Navigate in Jupyter to `solutions/`
 2. Create a new notebook using your favorite kernel
-3. Watch a python file be automagically created in the `script` folder (if you activated the option).
+3. Watch a python file be automagically created in the `solutions` folder (if you activated the option).
 4. Enjoy